cdapio/cdap/cdap-docs/developer-guide/source/components/datasets/index.rst

 Datasets on top of Tables.

-You can create a Dataset in CDAP using either the :ref:`Cask Data Application Platform HTTP RESTful API <rest-datasets>` or command line tools.
+You can create a Dataset in CDAP using either the :ref:`Cask Data Application Platform HTTP RESTful API <http-restful-api-datasets>` or command line tools.

 You can also tell Applications to create a Dataset if it does not already exist by declaring the Dataset details in the Application specification.